School Board Policy 412 Procedures-

-Mileage reimbursement vouchers will be processed through Accounts Payable on the 15th and 30th of each month.
-Mileage reimbursements incurred during the current fiscal year (July 1 – June 30) must be submitted for payment prior to July 15.
-No reimbursements will be issued after July 15.
+4. Mileage reimbursement vouchers will be processed through Accounts Payable on designated check run days throughout the year.
+Mileage reimbursements incurred during the current fiscal year (July 1 – June 30) must be submitted for payment prior to the posted deadline for the last check run in July.
+No reimbursements will be issued after that date.

 a.
 Two or more work sites: Mileage will be reimbursed between work locations.

-Employees who are required to utilize certain communications devices in the performance of their job duties shall, upon written approval from the appropriate director, receive reimbursement for said devices.
+1. Employees who are required to utilize certain communications devices in the performance of their job duties shall be reimbursed $65 per month, upon written approval from the immediate supervisor.

-The School District is exempt from the cost of sales tax for all materials and supplies that are purchased.
+a.
+The school district is exempt from the cost of sales tax for all materials and supplies that are purchased.

-Therefore, all employees should always purchase supplies and materials through the purchase order system within the District finance software system.
+b.
+Therefore, all employees should always purchase supplies and materials through the purchase order system within the district finance software system.

-While the District may reimburse employees for purchases made on behalf of the School District, no employee will be reimbursed for any sales tax associated with said purchases.
+c.
+While the district may reimburse employees for purchases made on behalf of the school district, no employee will be reimbursed for any sales tax associated with said purchases.

 2. All claims for reimbursement shall be submitted on the district’s “Employee Expense Reimbursement Form” and approved by the appropriate supervisor.